 Diagnose Before You Prescribe

 Most change efforts skip the diagnosis.
-Leadership identifies a symptom (revenue is down, stakeholders are disengaged, execution is failing) and jumps straight to a solution (digital transformation, reorganization, new KPIs).
+Leadership identifies a symptom (revenue is down, stakeholders are disengaged, execution is failing) and jumps straight to a solution (digital transformation, reorganisation, new KPIs).
 The solution may be excellent.
 But if it doesn't address the actual root cause, it's expensive irrelevance.

 Not "where are we underperforming?"
 That's a symptom.
-The question is where the connections fail — between why you exist and what you choose to focus on, between what you choose and what you're capable of, between what you're capable of and what stakeholders actually experience.
+The question is where the connections fail: between why you exist and what you choose to focus on, between what you choose and what you're capable of, between what you're capable of and what stakeholders actually experience.

 Four Entry Points